 Individual prices changes will vary from the overall weighted average price decrease due to differences in individual consumption levels.
 Table 10 illustrates the various changes to the price components for all standard price categories.
-The number of consumers are rounded.

 Table 10.
 Price changes by price category